-Furthermore, section (4) requires that each driver of a motor vehicle transporting a child 4 years of age or more but less than 16 years of age in a motor vehicle shall secure the child in a properly adjusted and fastened safety belt.
-If the motor vehicle is transporting more children than there are safety belts available for use, all safety belts available in the motor vehicle are being utilized in compliance with this section, and the driver and all front seat passengers comply with subsection (3), then the driver of a motor vehicle transporting a child 4 years of age or more but less than 16 years of age for which there is not an available safety belt is in compliance with this subsection, if that child is seated in other than the front seat of the motor vehicle.
-However, if that motor vehicle is a pickup truck without an extended cab or jump seats, and all safety belts in the front seat are being used, the driver may transport such a child in the front seat without a safety belt.
+Furthermore, section (5) requires that each operator of a motor vehicle transporting a child 4 years of age or more but less than age 16 in a motor vehicle shall secure the child in a properly adjusted and fastened safety belt and seated as required under the section.
+If the motor vehicle is transporting more children than there are safety belts available for use, all safety belts available in the motor vehicle are being utilized in compliance with this section, and the operator and all front seat passengers comply with subsection (3), the operator of a motor vehicle transporting a child 8 years of age or more but less than 16 years of age for which there is not an available safety belt is in compliance with this subsection, if that child is seated in other than the front seat of the motor vehicle.
+However, if that motor vehicle is a pickup truck without an extended cab or jump seats, and all safety belts in the front seat are being used, the driver may transport the child in the front seat without a safety belt.

 If certain circumstances are met, the law provides for enforcement only as a secondary action when an operator of a motor vehicle has been detained for a suspected violation of another section of this act.
 You can also get a pass if you have a doctor’s note or if your vehicle is manufactured before January 1, 1965, a bus, a motor cycle, a moped, or one does not need to have safety belts under federal law.

 Importantly, if you get in an accident, the law also provides for reduction in recovery for damages if you fail to wear a safety belt properly.

 This law was amended in 2008 and made changes based upon age.
 It also changed the language from “driver” to “operator”.
 (See MCL 257.1 et seq.
 Words and Phrases Defined.)